python/devguide/documentation/style-guide.rst

   Python's `API <https://docs.python.org/3/c-api/>`_ used by C programmers to write extension modules.
 All caps and unhyphenated.

+CPU
+   Central processing unit.
+No need to spell out.

 POSIX
    The name assigned to a particular group of standards.
 This is always uppercase.